Kavan2003/Posha---PM-Assessment-/README.md

     * **Limitation:** The MVP only handles modifications to the `ingredients` list.
 It does not support requests to change the cooking process itself, such as "cook it for 5 more minutes."
     * **Reasoning:** Modifying the cooking process introduces significant downstream complexity (e.g., which `cook` step to alter, how it affects subsequent steps).
 To maintain a razor-sharp focus on the core capability of intent parsing, all process modifications were scoped out.
     * **Roadmap (V2):** A future version would introduce a new set of intents specifically for process modification, along with the necessary "Recipe Engine" logic to handle them.
+* **Static Cooking Steps:**
+    * **Limitation:** The MVP only modifies the `ingredients` list.
+It does not dynamically add or remove corresponding `steps`.
+For example, if a user removes "chicken," the "Dispense chicken" step will still exist in the output recipe, even though the chicken is no longer in the ingredient list.
+    * **Reasoning:** The primary goal was to prove reliable intent parsing.
+Dynamically modifying the cooking steps is a separate "Recipe Engine" problem.
+To maintain a razor-sharp focus, this was intentionally scoped out.
+    * **Roadmap (V2):** The "Recipe Engine" would be responsible for intelligently modifying the `steps` array—removing steps for removed ingredients and inserting new steps at the logically correct point for added ones.

+### 9. A 2-Week Roadmap: Addressing All Limitations

+This MVP is the essential first step.
+If I had two more weeks, my focus would be on a strategic sprint to systematically eliminate the MVP's core limitations and expand its capabilities to solve the user's end-to-end problem.

+#### **Week 1: Building the "Intelligent Recipe Engine" & User Trust**

+The primary goal of the first week is to build the core backend logic that makes true, intelligent customization possible.

+* **Initiative 1: Build the Core Recipe Engine.**
+    * **Limitation Addressed:** `Static Cooking Steps`, `No Culinary Validation`.
+    * **Solution:** I would build a "Recipe Engine" module responsible for programmatically modifying the recipe's `steps` array.
+This engine would intelligently remove steps for discarded ingredients (e.g., removing the "Dispense chicken" step) and insert new steps at the logically correct point.
+It would also contain the initial "sanity check" logic to warn users about nonsensical requests (e.g., "remove all ingredients").

+* **Initiative 2: Implement a "Confidence Score" & Clarification Module.**
+    * **Limitation Addressed:** `Ambiguity & Subjectivity`.
+    * **Solution:** I would enhance the LLM-powered service to include a "confidence score" with each parsed intent.
+If the score is low, the system would not execute the change but would trigger a clarification dialogue, asking the user a targeted question (e.g., *"By 'healthier,' do you mean fewer calories or less salt?"*).
+This builds immense user trust and prevents errors.

+#### **Week 2: Expanding Capabilities & Solving the User's "Real" Problem**

+The second week focuses on leveraging the new Recipe Engine to launch advanced features and connect the software to Posha's biggest strategic challenge.

+* **Initiative 1: Launch Advanced Intent Handling.**
+    * **Limitation Addressed:** `Complex Intent Handling`, `No Process Modifications`.
+    * **Solution:** With the Recipe Engine in place, I would build handlers for complex, multi-step intents.
+A `dietary_preference` intent for "make it vegetarian" would now be able to correctly remove, substitute, and check ingredients.
+I would also introduce new intents for process modification (e.g., `adjust_cook_time`), which the engine would apply to the correct `cook` step in the recipe.

+* **Initiative 2 (The Strategic Move): Prototype a Solution for the "Prep Problem."**
+    * **Limitation Addressed:** This goes beyond the assignment to solve Posha's biggest user pain point.
+    * **Solution:** I would **prototype an integration with a grocery API (like Instacart's).** When a user adds an ingredient they don't have, a new button would appear in the app: **"Add garlic to your Instacart basket?"** This is a lean, powerful experiment to test a transformative new value proposition.
+It connects this software feature directly to solving Posha's most significant strategic challenge, turning a simple customization tool into a true end-to-end meal planning solution.